Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

 ![Country](../../Assets/Screenshots/DataHub/DataTypes/Country.png "[Country]")

-The data type *Country* is used to indicate a country.
+The *Country* data type is used to indicate a country.
 A drop-down list with all countries in the system is displayed in the product view.
-In the *PIM Basic Set*, the *Country of origin* attribute has the data type *Country*.
+In the *PIM Basic Set*, the *Country of origin* attribute has the *Country* data type.

 The *DataHub* plugin owns this data type.